heal-dev/trigger/README.md

   uses: heal-dev/trigger@main
   with:
     api-token: ${{ secrets.HEAL_API_TOKEN }} # Required: Your Heal API token.
-    suite-id: "project-test/suite-test" # Required: The ID of the test suite.
+    suite: "project-test/suite-test" # Required: The ID of the test suite.
     stories: | # Optional: JSON payload for the action.
       [
         {